 One important point to note is that if you manage to get all straights or all flushes for the three hands (two five-card hands and one three-card hand), then, you win the entire hand by default, irrespective of what holdings the other players have.

-Having understood the poker hand rankings and the basic objective of the game, you are now ready to learn about the different steps involved in this game.
-Let us deep dive into the same below:
+Having understood the poker hand rankings and the basic objective of the poker game, you are now ready to learn about the different steps involved in this game.
+Let us, deep dive, into the same below:

 - All players who are going to play the game will agree upon a pre-decided amount (monetary) known as ‘units’, before the start of the game.
 It is clear that you do not make use of blinds or ante structures as for other games of poker.

-- 13 cards are dealt to every player from the deck by the dealer, starting with the player who is seated immediately left to him / her.
-For the next hand, the dealer will be the player seated immediately clockwise from the current dealer.
+- 13 cards are dealt with every player from the deck by the dealer, starting with the player who is seated immediately left to him/her.
+On the next hand, the dealer will be the player seated immediately clockwise from the current dealer.

 - Once the arrangement of the three hands is done, you then have to place all cards for each hand on the table, face-down.
 The bottom (back) hand will be placed closest to you, followed by the middle hand, and then, the top (front) hand.